University of Milan, Italy, and IZA, Germany

 -

-Postponed childbearing increases women’s labor market attachment but may reduce overall fertility
+Postponed childbearing improves women’s labor market outcomes but may reduce overall fertility

-Massimiliano Bratti, January 2015The rise in the average age of women bearing their first child is a well-established demographic trend in recent decades.
-Postponed childbearing can have important consequences for the mother and, at a macro level, for the country as a whole.
-Research has focused on the effect postponing fertility has on the labor market outcomes for mothers and on the total number of children a woman has in her lifetime.
-Most research finds that postponing the first birth raises a mother’s labor force participation and wages but may have negative effects on overall fertility, especially in the absence of supportive family-friendly policies.MoreLess
+Massimiliano Bratti, January 2023The rise in the average age of women bearing their first child is a well-established demographic trend in recent decades.
+Postponed childbearing can have important consequences for the mothers and, at a macro level, for the country in which they live.
+Research has primarily focused on the effect postponing fertility has on mothers’ labor market outcomes and on the total number of children a woman has in her lifetime.
+Most research finds that postponing the first birth raises a mother's labor force participation and wages but may have negative effects on overall fertility, especially in the absence of supportive family-friendly policies.MoreLess